00A Tree Is Made of Air

 05The Whole Cycle, Running

 Pull all the way back to the whole leaf and let a day pass.
 Turn the dial from dawn to noon to dusk to midnight and watch both counters.
-In daylight the leaf is a net producer: it takes in CO₂ and breathes out O₂ far faster than it burns any.
-That is photosynthesis winning.

 A leaf over one full day